 A community-style residence hall has one bathroom that is shared by the floor community.
 Up to forty residents may share this bathroom.
 Multiple shower and toilet stalls are in each bathroom.
 All stalls have individual privacy.
 The College's housekeeping staff provides toilet paper and cleans the bathrooms daily.
 Community-style residence halls: Franklin, Wright, and the second floor of Joyner.

 Each residence hall room has two desks, two chairs, two extra-long twin beds (with the exception of Wright Hall (standard twin bed), two wardrobes OR closets, one dresser (typically with five drawers).
-All rooms have cable, wired internet access, and wireless internet access.
-Students must provide their own cable cords and Ethernet cords.
+All rooms have wired internet access, and wireless internet access.
+Students must provide their own and Ethernet cords.
 All residence halls on campus have heat and air conditioning.

 Below is a non-inclusive list of items you should consider bringing.
 Please note there are specific items that are not permitted in the halls due to safety.